Isaacng33/PHE-on-aggregation-of-data/README.md

 ### Future Enchancements

-- Exploring Full Homomorphic Encryption for more complex computations
+- Exploring Full Homomorphic Encryption for more complex computations (Including to approximate division with multiplicative inverse techniqu to compute basic financial metrics like profit margins, liquidity ratios or net income)
 - Exploring Multiple Homomorphic Encryption Libraries with a comparative analysis
+- Evaluating accuracy with plaintext and encrypted results
 - Frontend Integration with user friendly interface (with data visulisation techniques)
 - Scalable Storage Solutions into robust database like PostgreSQL or cloud storage
 - Enchanced Security with clodu based key management services